gmazzo/gradle-buildconfig-plugin/README.md

 buildConfig {
     className("MyConfig")   // forces the class name.
 Defaults to 'BuildConfig' packageName("com.foo")  // forces the package.
-Defaults to '${project.group}' language("java")        // forces the language.
+Defaults to '${project.group}' outputType("java")      // forces the outputType.
 Defaults to 'kotlin' if Kotlin's plugin was applied, 'java' otherwise }
 ```
 Will generate `com.foo.MyConfig` in a `MyConfig.java` file.